AutoSens Conference & Exhibition in Hong Kong

 Agenda for Hong Kong

-The agenda will be in development over the course of early 2020.
+The agenda will be in development over the course of 2020.
 Audiences can expect sessions on sensor hardware, image processing, validation and simulation, driver monitoring, HMI, regulatory challenges, computer vision and more.

 About the Event